rgitrepo/Jenkins-CICD-Pipeline/specialME.md

 ### Verify the Image has been Pushed to Docker Hub

 Once the pipeline has run, check if the image has been built and pushed to Docker Hub:

 - Go to your Docker Hub account and look for the image.
 - It can also be checked on the EC2 instance by typing `docker images`.

 ---

-This completes the setup for Jenkins CI/CD Pipeline on AWS EC2 with Docker, SonarQube, and GitHub Integration.
-If you encounter any issues, refer to the Jenkins, Docker, or SonarQube documentation or seek assistance.

-# CD
+# Continuous Delivery (CD)

-### Set Up Argo CD with GitHub
+## Set Up Argo CD with GitHub

 ---

 ## Prerequisites

-- An Ubuntu machine with at least 2 CPUs, 2GB of free memory, 20GB of free disk space, and internet connectivity.
+- An Ubuntu machine with at least 2 CPUs, 2GB of free memory, 20GB of free disk space,

+and internet connectivity.

 - Docker installed and running.
 - A GitHub repository with your Kubernetes manifests.